chandanvars/api_automation_ai/README.md

   ```
   npm test
   ```
-- To run tests with detailed logging:
+- To run tests with detailed logging for debugging:
   ```
   npm run test:debug
   ```
-- Test reports are generated in the `reports/` directory after each run.
+- Test reports, including logs and summaries, are generated automatically in the `reports/` directory after each test run.

 ---

 ## Framework Maintenance

-- Keep dependencies up to date by running:
+- Keep dependencies up to date:
   ```
   npm update
   ```
-- Follow coding standards and linting rules:
+- Ensure code quality and consistency by running lint checks:
   ```
   npm run lint
   ```
-- Write clear, maintainable test cases with proper descriptions.
+- Write clear and maintainable test cases with descriptive names.
-- Use meaningful commit messages when pushing changes.
+- Use meaningful commit messages when pushing changes to the repository.
+- Regularly review and refactor tests and utilities to maintain framework health.

 ---